Book of Mormon: Narrative

 The books from First Nephi to Omni are described as originating from "the small plates of Nephi".
 This account begins in ancient Jerusalem around 600 BC, telling the story of a man named Lehi, his family, and several others as they are led by God from Jerusalem shortly before the fall of that city to the Babylonians.
 The book describes their journey across the Arabian peninsula by land, and then to a "promised land" by ship, presumably an unspecified location in the Americas.
-These books recount the group's dealings from approximately 600 BC to about 130 BC, during which time the community grows and splits into two waring groups: the Nephites and the Lamanites.
+These books recount the group's dealings from approximately 600 BC to about 130 BC, during which time the community grows and splits into two warring groups: the Nephites and the Lamanites.
 This internecine conflict features heavily throughout the rest of the narrative.

 Following this section is the Words of Mormon, a small book that introduces Mormon, the principal narrator for the remainder of the text.
 The narration describes the proceeding content (Book of Mosiah through to chapter 7 of the internal Book of Mormon) as being Mormon's abridgment of "the large plates of Nephi", existing records that detailed the people's history up to Mormon's own time in the 4th century AD.
 One section of Mormon's narrative is the Book of Third Nephi, which describes a visit by Jesus to the people of ancient America sometime after his resurrection and ascension in the New Testament.
 Historian John Turner calls this episode "the climax of the entire scripture".
-After this visit, the Nephites and Lamanites unite to form a harmonious, peaceful society which endures for several generations before once again breaking into warring factions again, ending in the victory of the Lamanites and the destruction of the Nephites.
+After this visit, the Nephites and Lamanites unite to form a harmonious, peaceful society which endures for several generations before once again breaking into warring factions, ending in the victory of the Lamanites and the destruction of the Nephites.
 In the narrative, Mormon himself is a Nephite living during this period of this war, and is killed before finishing the book.
 From that point, his son Moroni takes over as narrator, describing himself taking his father's record into his charge and finishing its writing.

 Before the very end of the book, Moroni describes an abridgment (called the Book of Ether) of a record from a much earlier people from a distant and long forgotten past.
 This includes a subplot describing a group of families who God leads away from the Tower of Babel after it falls.
 Led by a man named Jared and his brother, described as a prophet of God, these Jaredites travel to the "promised land" and establish a society there.
 After successive violent reversals between rival monarchs and factions, their society collapses around the time that Lehi's family arrive in the promised land further south.

 The narrative returns to Moroni's present (Book of Moroni), in which he transcribes a few short documents, meditates on and addresses the book's audience, finishes the record, and buries the plates upon which they are narrated to be inscribed upon, before implicitly dying as his father did, in what allegedly would have been the early 5th century AD.